 Local Life and Hospitality

 Life in Lokpa is simple and peaceful.
 Homes are traditionally made of stone with wooden beams, and roofs are often layered with slate or tin.
-Families rely on subsistence farming, yak herding, and small-scale trade with neighboring villages.
+Families rely on subsistence farming, yak herding, and small-scale trade with neighbouring villages.
 Visitors are often welcomed with tea and home-cooked meals, giving an intimate glimpse into the local way of life.
 Monks and villagers are happy to share stories about their culture, religious practices, and the history of Tsum Valley.

 Accommodation in Lokpa is basic, usually small teahouses offering a room and meals.
 Despite the simplicity, staying in these teahouses allows trekkers to connect deeply with the region, enjoy freshly prepared Dal Bhat, and experience evenings by traditional wood-fired stoves while looking out over snowy peaks.